 Greenbelts, Hilltops & Ridgelines

-It seems like there is festival nearly every weekend in Welly, especially in the summer.
+It seems like there is a festival nearly every weekend in Welly, especially in the summer.
 While some are tiny consisting mainly of some food stands and a parade, others are too good to be missed.
-My favorites include the New Zealand Festival, Cuba Dupa, Wellington on a Plate, WOW, and LUX Light Festival, which all showcase the highly creative culture of the city.
+My favorites include the New Zealand Festival, Cuba Dupa, Wellington on a Plate, WOW, and LUX Light Festival, all of which showcase the highly creative culture of the city.
 The New Zealand Festival is a biannual event packed with talented performance and visual artists.
 Last season’s interactive art pieces that allowed audiences to participate throughout the city using headphones were big hits.
-Cupa Dupa is a street celebration of food, music, and costume.
-The drum beats and parade like style is similar to mardi gras with less drinking and skin.
-Cupa Dupa is definitely our favorite, leaving us feeling energized and inspired!
-If you are looking for something to appeal to your tastebuds, Wellington on a Plate will deliver.
+Cuba Dupa is a street celebration of food, music, and costume.
+The drum beats and parade-like style is similar to mardi gras with less drinking and no nudity.
+Cuba Dupa is definitely our favorite, leaving us feeling energized and inspired.
+If you are looking for something to appeal to your taste buds, Wellington on a Plate will deliver.
 A month of creative menu planning by local restaurants brings unique dishes, cocktails, and popup food stalls all over the city.
-WOW, which stands for the World of Wearable Art is a bit more exclusive, requiring some cash money to score seats good enough to see the bizarre costumes.
+WOW, which stands for the World of Wearable Art is a bit more exclusive, requiring some cash money to score seats good enough to see the avant garde fashion.
 Think circ du soleil without the acrobatics…that is WOW.
-If you aren’t able to spring for the ticket costs you most certainly will spot some of the costumes randomly parading around the waterfront.
+If you aren’t able to spring for the ticket costs you most certainly will spot some of the creations randomly parading around the waterfront.
 Even some of the residents get a little crazy with their cloths at this time.
-Lastly, there is the LUX light festival, which fills the city with light installations just in time to combat the darkness of the time change.
-This festival gets mixed reviews, but I can’t see how you can complain about being able to walk the city streets amongst these quirky installations.
+Lastly, there is the LUX light festival that fills the city with light installations just in time to combat the darkness of the time change.
+This festival gets mixed reviews, but I can’t see how anyone can complain about being able to walk the city streets among these quirky installations.

 Character and Charm

 Wellington is a city of secrets, secret shortcuts, secret bars, and even secret bathrooms.
 You can get lost in discovery as you navigate through the maze of walkways and stair access shortcuts.
 When I first moved here I searched for a new secret walk daily, following them to places in the city that I never knew existed.
 As for the secret bars, they are only mildly a secret.
-You might see a line outside of the door of the elevator to the Dirty Little Secret rooftop bar, which doesn’t really keep it much of a secret.
+You might see a line outside of the door of the elevator to the Dirty Little Secret rooftop bar.
+This pretty much tips off people to the ‘secret’.
 A visit to the Motel Bar, requires a bit more investigation.
-Located in a quiet ally, you will have to find the buzzer to gain access to this secret tiki world of cocktails.
-Lastly, I can’t forget to mention the secret bathroom or shall I say the ‘loo’.
-Havana Bar’s bathroom, located behind a bookshelf, will make your Webster childhood dreams come true.
+Located in a quiet laneway, you will have to find the buzzer to gain access to this secret tiki world of cocktails.
+Lastly, I can’t forget to mention the secret bathroom at Havana Bar’.
+Its location behind a bookshelf, will make your Webster childhood dreams come true.

 Other Notable and Unforgettable Gems

 Just because these places didn’t neatly fit in a category doesn’t mean they aren’t worth mentioning.
-The Museum of New Zealand Te Papa Tongarewa, located in the city center on the waterfront is a can’t miss attraction and it is FREE.
-Wander the floors learning about Maōri history and be immersed in the larger than life Gallipoli – The Scale of Our War exhibit designed by Weta Studios.
-If you are a big Lord of Rings/Peter Jackson fan, check out Weta Cave and immerse yourself in the digital filmmaking world.
+The Museum of New Zealand Te Papa Tongarewa is located in the city center on the waterfront and is a can’t miss attraction.
+Wander the floors learning about Maōri history and experience the larger than life Gallipoli – The Scale of Our War exhibit designed by Weta Studios all for FREE.
+If you are a big Lord of Rings/Peter Jackson fan, check out Weta Cave and immerse yourself in the digital film making world.

 So much for narrowing this blog post to a few of my favorites.
-If you are ever passing through NZ it is worthwhile to include the pint sized capital, Pōneke Wellington on your itinerary.
+If you are ever passing through Aotearoa NZ, it is worthwhile to include the pint sized capital, Pōneke Wellington on your itinerary.